SummiyaHania/NutriFit-Ai/README.md

 # NutriFit-Ai
-**NutriFit** is an AI-powered mobile app designed to provide personalized weight loss and weight gain solutions.
+NutriFit Ai is an AI-powered mobile app designed to help you in maintaining , losign and weight gaining through personalized meal plan and workout plan with proper posture estimation for correct posture during exercise to avoid injuries.